Inpassor/ts-node-server/README.md

         'Access-Control-Allow-Headers': 'content-type, authorization',
     },
     sameOrigin: true, // when set to true adds headers 'Access-Control-Allow-Origin' equal to
-        // request origin header and 'Vary' equal to 'Origin' to all the server responses
+        // request Origin header and 'Vary' equal to 'Origin' to all the server responses
     handlers: [], // additional middleware functions
         // (you can also call Server.use method to add middleware after Server instance created)
-    routes: [ // routes, handled by Component classes {
+    routes: [ // routes to be served by routeHandler
+        {
             path: 'demo/:arg?',
             component: DemoComponent,